Characterising ultra-high-redshift dark matter halo demographics and assembly histories with the GUREFT simulations: Results

 In Fig.~\ref{fig:gureft_Spin_Mvir}, we show the spin parameter calculated based on both definitions, \citeauthor{Peebles1969} ($\lambda_\text{P}$) and \citeauthor{Bullock2001a} ($\lambda_\text{B}$), as a function of $M_\text{vir}$, between $z = 6$ to 20.
 The overall higher values of $\lambda_\text{B}$ compared with $\lambda_\text{P}$ is consistent with findings from the MultiDark simulations presented by \citetalias{Rodriguez-Puebla2016}.
 We also show results at $z = 0$ to 8 based on halos from the SMDPL simulations as shown by \citetalias{Rodriguez-Puebla2016} and from VSMDPL.
 We add that the noisy behavior on the massive end of the SMDPL results is likely due to small samples of halos in this mass range.
 We note that the scale we use to plot $\lambda$ has a much smaller range than the one used in \citetalias{Rodriguez-Puebla2016}, which accounts for the apparently stronger mass dependence of $\lambda$.
 However our results are, again, fully consistent with those of \citetalias{Rodriguez-Puebla2016} where they overlap in mass and redshift.

 Similar to that for $c_\text{vir}$ above, we present a resolution study for $\lambda_\text{B}$ in Fig.~\ref{fig:spin_hist}.
 We find that the mass resolution of the simulation has less impact on the distribution of $\lambda_\text{B}$ than was the case for $c_\text{vir}$, with the overall distribution showing only a weak dependence on the mass resolution.
+We note that the comparisons presented in Figs.~\ref{fig:cvir_hist} and \ref{fig:spin_hist} show the combined effect of differences in box sizes and mass resolution.
+While some studies have shown that finite box size could have an impact on the statistical properties of simulated dark matter halos \citep[e.g.][]{Power2006}, we restricted the halo samples to mass ranges where the two compared \gureft\ boxes overlap, where halos are still fairly abundant in the larger of the pairs of boxes and are well-resolved in the smaller of the pairs.
+Thus, the impact on simulated halo properties due to different box sizes should be minor compared to the impact of mass resolution.

 In Fig.~\ref{fig:Spin_distribution}, we show the evolution across redshift of the spin parameter distributions obtained by combining the four \gureft\ boxes, as before, calculated based on both the \citeauthor{Peebles1969} and \citeauthor{Bullock2001a} definitions.
 For both definitions, we see moderate evolution in this distribution, with a shift towards lower median values of the spin parameter at earlier cosmic times.
 This is a continuation of the trend in $\lambda$ with redshift seen in \citetalias{Rodriguez-Puebla2016} and \citet{Somerville2018}.
 We note that neither a log-normal distribution \citep[see][]{Bullock2001a} nor a double-Schechter function fit (see \citetalias{Rodriguez-Puebla2016}) provides an accurate fit to the distribution of $\lambda$ at $z > 6$.
 A new fitting function and best-fit parameters are provided in Appendix \ref{sec:AppC}.